ORC staff: June 2016

 We occasionally need creative and motivated volunteer (part-time and home-based) to produce short summaries of web-pages, PDFs, videos, podcasts and online tools for Agricology, a website providing practical information about sustainable farming for UK farmers and growers.
 More details here.
 We are full to capacity at the moment but do feel free to register your interest.

 If you would be interested in being a Trustee of the Charity, please get in contact with the Director, Nic Lampkin.
+We have recently completed a round of recruitment and are not looking for further Trustees in 2018

 - Funded intern positions that are advertised as paid employment above (if there are none advertised we do not currently have any funded internships available).